 Call 000 - Life-threatening emergencies, including bush fires

 NSW State Emergency Service (SES) - For emergency help in floods and storms call 132 500

 Emergency animal diseases - Hotline - 1800 675 888 (24 hours)

 Emergency plant pest reporting - Hotline - 1800 084 881

 Aquatic pests and diseases - Hotline - (02) 4916 3877 (recorded 24-hour hotline)

-Local Land Services - To report locusts and agricultural damage in natural disasters call 1300 795 299
+Local Land Services - to report unusual signs of livestock illness and agricultural damage in natural disasters call 1300 795 299

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood

 The challenges farming families face when dealing with the impacts of bushfire, pests, drought and flood have an eno...